Trust Accounts

 The Society operates a primarily risk-based Trust Account Audit Program.
 This provides for audits of the trust accounts of selected lawyers and law firms, conducted by an accountant retained by the Society throughout the year.
 Those who are audited receive copies of the audit reports and the Society follows up with lawyers respecting all audit recommendations.
 Information respecting trends and concerns gleaned annually from the audits informs the Society’s education and other resources provided to lawyers and firms.

 Questions about the Trust Account Audit Program?
-Please contact the Society’s Trust Assurance Auditor, Viral Shah at [email protected].
+Please contact the Society’s Trust Assurance Auditor.

 Questions?